GarethSpencer/MeterReadingApp/README.md

 ***This test user validation is for local development testing only***

-Before any deployments, this validation *must* be replaced with a call to an reputable authentication platform such as Auth0.
+Before any deployments, this validation *must* be replaced with a call to a reputable authentication platform such as Auth0.